muso31/Helixbase/README.md

 To add a 301 redirect simply add a redirect item to the _Redirect Items_ folder found in your site _Global_ folder.

 To change the item version limit edit the rule on the _/sitecore/system/Settings/Rules/Item Saved/Rules/Delete Old Versions_ item.
 You can also change the rule to recycle or archive old versions.

+In the security editor you can assign non admin Item Unlock permissions